-For more information and a full list of events, please see the press release below:
+For more information about this exhibition and its events, please see the press release below:

 Press Release - EN